How Effective are Large Language Models in Generating Software Specifications?: RQ3: Comparative Failure Diagnosis

-\paragraph{Incomplete Semantic Comprehension} It describes instances where rule-based methods successfully match a part of the sentence but fail to grasp the semantics of the entire sentence.
-This lack of comprehensive understanding leads to incorrect results.
-For instance, \docter extracts a \textit{structure} specification \texttt{vector} from the description \q{Initializer for the bias vector} but does not consider the full context or relationships among elements, ultimately impacting the correctness of the extracted specifications.
-In Fig.~\ref{fig:baseline_rootcause}, 7\% and 20\% of the failing cases in the two datasets are due to this reason.
+\mypara{Incomplete Semantic Comprehension} This occurs when rule-based methods match part of a sentence but fail to grasp its full semantics, leading to incorrect results.
+For example, \docter extracts a \textit{structure} specification \texttt{vector} from \q{Initializer for the bias vector} but ignores full context or element relationships, affecting the correctness.
+This accounts for 7\% of failures across the three datasets.

-\paragraph{Incorrect Rules} This category denotes the cases where the applied rules are incorrect. \docter automatically constructs the rules (from syntactic patterns to specifications) based on their co-occurrence in the annotated dataset, which can potentially introduce incorrect rules, leading to incorrect extractions.
-In Fig.~\ref{fig:baseline_rootcause}, 17\% of \docter's failing cases are due to \textit{incorrect rules}, while \jdoctor does not have any of such failures since their rules are all manually defined.
+\mypara{Incorrect Rules} This category denotes the cases where the applied rules are incorrect.
+This category of failure is unique to \docter in the three tools we evaluated and is therefore not shown in the figure. \docter automatically constructs the rules (map from syntactic patterns to specifications) based on their co-occurrence in the annotated dataset, which can potentially introduce incorrect rules, leading to incorrect extractions.
+10\% of \docter's failing cases are due to \textit{incorrect rules}, while \jdoctor and \callmemaybe does not have any of such failures since their rules are all manually defined.